elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/chapter03-presentation.md

 - **Disadvantages:** Their usage can be restricted by local or institutional policies, and accessibility issues may arise depending on the user's geographic location.
 As we continue with our training, let's consider how these formats serve our objectives and the ways in which we can leverage their strengths while mitigating their limitations.
 Thank you for your thoughtful contributions to this discussion.
 Now, let's proceed with our next topic.

-Compare the list to Table 1 from the [10 simple rules paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854#sec007).
+Compare the list to Table 1 from the '10 simple rules' paper[^1].

 | Format            | Advantages                                       | Disadvantages                                   |
 |-------------------|--------------------------------------------------|-------------------------------------------------|